 Drawing inspiration and design elements from the Lexus LFA and award-winning LF-LC, the Lexus LF-CC (Lexus Future Compact Coupe) concept was another aerodynamic design powered by an all-new 2.5-litre four-cylinder, full hybrid powertrain to deliver the power of a sporting coupe with low emissions.
 It was revealed at the 2012 Paris International Motor Show, previewing the appearance of the third-generation Lexus IS.

 The latest evolution of L-finesse design language featured the signature spindle grille flanked by a super-bright triple LED projector headlamp design.
-Inside, the split zone dashboard created a focussed yet elegant driving environment, with a warm amber leather finish across the seats, door panels and instrument binnacle.
+Inside, the split zone dashboard created a focused yet elegant driving environment, with a warm amber leather finish across the seats, door panels and instrument binnacle.

-Lexus LF-NX: Crossover distinction
+Lexus LF-NX: crossover distinction

 The distinctive Lexus LF-NX (Lexus Future Nimble Crossover) concept was revealed at the 2013 Frankfurt motor show and explored the potential for a compact crossover within the Lexus model range.
 It also featured a new variant of Lexus Hybrid Drive tuned for SUV performance.

 More overtly sculptured than any preceding Lexus concept, the signature spindle grille dominated the front end, while the muscular arches and silhouette were designed to look both athletic yet typical of the urban crossover breed.
 Inside, there were bold forms and carved metal surfacing in a new ‘human-oriented’ environment that organised controls into separate operation zones.